 - their lips may be blue

-Immediate action required: Call 999 or 112 immediately if:
+Emergency action required: Call 112 or 999 immediately if:

-- your baby is choking, is not conscious or is unresponsive
+- your baby is not conscious or is unresponsive

 If your baby is conscious but they are not coughing effectively, you will need to deliver first aid.